parkec3/waste_not_the_water/README.md

 ### Examples

-For more information on how to use our tool, go to the examples folder.
+For more information on how to use our package, go to the `examples` folder.

+### Acknowledgments

+We would like to profusely thank our wonderful instructor, Prof. David Beck, and our amazing teaching assistants, Nick Montoni, Arushi Prakash, and Coco Mao.